cpske/ISP/logging/logging-practice.md

     ```
     * Rerun the file.
 Are all messages recorded in the log file?

-7. If we call `foo_log.setLevel(logging.ERROR)` after configuring log handlers, what messages will be logged?
+7. What if we call `foo_log.setLevel(level)` after configuring log handlers?
 Which log level will be used?
 In the main block, change the log level on `foo` to ERROR:
     ```python
     foo_log = logging.getLogger('foo')
     foo_log.setLevel( logging.ERROR )